-Whether your job requires you to travel frequently or whether you’re taking a much-needed vacation, there’s no better time to have a sturdy and solid watch on your wrist than when you’re traveling.
-As you jet to catch a connecting flight, drive across town to your next meeting, or hop on a train for a day-trip to a nearby city, you can simply pull up your shirtsleeve and glance down at your watch for the time.
+If your job requires you to travel frequently or if you’re taking a much-needed vacation, there’s no better time to have a sturdy and solid watch on your wrist.
+As you jet to catch a connecting flight, drive to your next meeting, or hop on a train for a day-trip, you can simply pull up your shirtsleeve and glance down for the time.
 It’s even more seamless and convenient than digging in your briefcase or backpack for your smartphone.

-There are numerous watches designed specifically for travel.
+There are numerous watches that fit into the travel category.
 If you’re jetting around the globe through different time zones, you can get a watch with a GMT or worldtimer function.
-If you’re heading to a beach location or plan on a scuba diving excursion, you can use a dive watch for optimum water resistance.
-Or, if you prefer a more rustic getaway a classic outdoor watch is like hiking the trails or skiing the slopes, you can get a classic outdoor watch that’s built to endure the elements.
+If you’re heading to a beach location or plan on a scuba diving excursion, then take a dive watch.
+More rugged getaways, like hiking and skiing, gear themselves towards a classic, outdoor watch.

 Wherever your travels take you, bringing the right watch is just as essential as packing the right pair of shoes.
 However, unlike that perfect pair of footwear, a watch is a high value luxury item that you carry right out in the open on your wrist.
 So, before you bring one of your trusty watches on your next trip, be sure to travel with your watch the smart way.

 Before You Reach Your Destination

 Finally, when the day of your trip finally arrives, be sure to wear your watch or pack it in its case in your carry-on bag.
-You should never pack your watch in your checked bag, but remember that if you choose to wear it, you’ll likely be asked to remove it when you go through airport security.
-For that reason, it’s always a smart idea to have your case in your carry-on bag even if you choose to wear your watch so it doesn’t get lost on the security conveyor belt.
+You should never pack your watch in your checked bag.
+However, airport security may ask you to remove the watch for screening.
+For that reason, it’s always a smart idea to have your case in your carry-on bag, even if you choose to wear your watch.
+Consider putting the watch in the case prior to putting it through security.